Oregon State vs. Washington State NCAA Football Odds, Plays and Insights | October 9, 2021

 Washington State Stats and Trends

-- So far this season Washington State has two wins against the spread.
+- Washington State has covered the spread on two occasions this season.

-- The Cougars have covered the spread twice this season when underdogs by 3.5 points or more (in three chances).
+- The Cougars have covered the spread twice this year when underdogs by 3.5 points or more (in three chances).

-- Washington State is 0-2 against the spread and 1-1 overall when the team notches more than 21.6 points.
+- Washington State is 0-2 against the spread and 1-1 overall in games when it scores more than 21.6 points.

-- In games that Washington State totals over 359.2 yards, the team is 0-2 against the spread and 1-1 overall.
+- In games that Washington State piles up over 359.2 yards, the team is 0-2 against the spread and 1-1 overall.

-- This year the Cougars have turned the ball over 11 times, while the Beavers have forced 11 turnovers.
+- The Cougars have 11 giveaways this season, while the Beavers have 11 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.